 Children and young people have had a tough time through Covid19 – and this project aims to address the ongoing inequality and uncertainty brought about by the pandemic.

 Following soft-skills workshops focusing on the world of work, year 9s will have the chance to chat through their plans and dreams in a safe space with a mentor who can provide an impartial listening ear, enable them to name their skills, empower them to voice their aspirations and develop a plan to achieve their dreams.

 An opportunity for volunteers to get involved

 We will recruit, train and support the mentors for the year 9 students who attend the TILS++ sessions.
 Mentors will help the students build on the confidence gained in the workshops and have positive conversations on how to achieve their ambitions for the future.
 Mentors will use their own life experience and the skills and confidence they gain from our training to have maximum impact.

-We will be recruiting for volunteer mentors from January 2021, to take part in our fantastic training and start mentoring from April.
-We expect volunteers to mentor for around a year, meeting their mentee once a week during school hours.
+We are recruiting for volunteer mentors now and you can find more information about how to join us here.
+We expect volunteers to mentor for up to a (school)year, meeting their mentee fortnightly during school hours.

 To date, Your Own Place has trained over 300 volunteer mentors who have supported school students, people in the community and those leaving prison.
 We provide high-quality training for the role, whether online or face to face – but don’t worry, we have worked hard to develop it to be informative and engaging – and fun!

 How can I get involved?

-- Follow us on social media for more information about this project and visit our Volunteer Mentoring page for the first 2021 training dates and the application form.
+- Follow us on social media for more information about this project and visit our Volunteer Mentoring page for current training dates and the application form.

 - For more information about mentoring please take a look at our FAQs.